presto8/prestoschoice/_posts/2016-08-08-crashplan.md

 Amazon allows Prime members to store unlimited photos and videos.
 But the web interface is clunky and the desktop uploader is pretty bad too.
-I do backup about xx GB of photos and videos to Amazon for free using [Rclone](http://rclone.org/).
+I do backup about 340 GB of photos and videos to Amazon for free using [Rclone](http://rclone.org/).
 If you can use Rclone, I recommend using Amazon (as an additional backup, in addition to Google Photos).
 Otherwise, just to Google Photos.